Preparation for Majors and Non-majors

-- SPAN 341 Introduction to the Reading of Literary Texts (3)
+- SPAN 341 Introduction of the History of Hispanic Literature (3)

-- SPAN 401 Culture and Civilization of Spain (3) or SPAN 405 Culture and Civilization of Spanish America (3), or SPAN 403 Hispanic Culture from a Transatlantic Approach (3), or SPAN 405 Culture and Civilization of Spanish America (3)
+- SPAN 401 Culture and Civilization of Spain (3) or SPAN 403 Hispanic Culture from a Transatlantic Approach (3) or SPAN 405 Culture and Civilization of Spanish America (3)

-- SPAN 595 Senior Seminar in Spanish American Literature (3)
+- SPAN 595 Senior Seminar in Spanish and Latin American Literature (3)